25 Delicious Uses for Oatmeal You Never Knew

 Though it may be a bit unconventional, the super grain can also be thrown into beef burgers.
 Not only does this cooking hack sneak some fiber and immune-boosting vitamin A into your meal, it also allows your meat to yield additional patties, stretching your dollar further.
 The best part: It won't alter the taste in the slightest!

-Low-sugar zappable oats are go-tos for many time-strapped folks trying to lose weight.
+Low-sugar zappable oats are go-to's for many time-strapped folks trying to lose weight.
 The only trouble?
 Finding a savory dinner-worthy variety.
 But now thanks to health food company Grainful, oatmeal made exclusively for the dinner table finally exists!
 The 4-minute microwavable meals come in mouthwatering flavors like Tuscan Bean & Kale (230 calories, 9 g fiber) and Porcini Mushroom Chicken (270 calories, 6 g fiber).
 Yum!
-Looking for more frozen meals that can keep you on track toward flat belly success?
-Pick up a few of these 46 Best Frozen Foods in America.

 If you love the portability, flavor, and convenience of those pre-flavored oat packets, but hate their high sugar counts and creepy chemicals, consider making your own "to-go" packs.
 To make 'em, simply spoon oats, and mix-ins like chia seeds, nuts, no-sugar-added dried fruit, and spices into small snack-sized baggies.
 This way you can grab one and combine with water or milk at your office—or wherever you wind up eating breakfast.
 Some combos we love: apple and cinnamon, dried strawberries and coconut, cinnamon with walnuts and raisins, and dried banana with PB2.